jsfix-ci/csrf-validator/README.md

 A [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) validator library for Node.js and Nestjs.

-For more information on CSRF, please read [cookie-parser](https://www.npmjs.com/package/cookie-parser).

 Using this library will let you directly configure CSRF Validator for your app without a [cookie-parser](https://www.npmjs.com/package/cookie-parser) as it is already built in.

 You will have an option to manually add cookie parser as well.